AashrayAnand/Systems-Projects/shell/readme.md

 <CMD> | <CMD2> --> pipes CMD output to CMD2 input
 ```

-> In addition to the above implemented functionality, this shell generally supports any bash commands
+> In addition to the features described above, this shell supports any bash commands
 > that rely on underlying binaries (e.g. ls, pwd, cat, echo etc.)

+## Restrictions ##

+This shell implementation currently only supports single commands (cannot chain commands with ';'),
+and assumes there is appropriate spacing (some white space) between
+command arguments (e.g. "echo abc > x.txt will work, but "echo abc>x.txt will not)*